seetime/quantum-gravity/README.md

 author: "Oh Youngjong"
 ---

-Notice: This page can be best viewed on *Chrome browser* + plugin *GitHub with MathJax*.
+Notice 1: This page can be best viewed on *Chrome browser* + plugin *GitHub with MathJax*.
+Notice 2: If you have any opinion or question on my writing, I am glad to answer via my email.

 # quantum-gravity